clemsonciti/workshop-palmetto/_episodes/06-interactive.md

 ~~~
 {: .bash}

 Now, if you do `module list`, the list should be empty.
-Now, let's start R. To see whih versions of R are available, type
+Now, let's start R. To see which versions of R are available, type

 ~~~
 module avail r